Mission Statement for OSU Institute of Technology

 This program will enable students to attain, by the time of graduation:

-- Outcome F: An ability to communicate effectively with a range of audiences.
+- Outcome C: An ability to communicate effectively in a variety of professional contexts.